Things You Should Know About Property Lines

 Can Property Lines Be Moved?

 In some circumstances, property lines can be moved, and in others, they can’t.
-In order for a property line to be moved, you will need to confirm according to local zoning laws.
+For a property line to be moved, you will need to confirm according to local zoning laws.

-For example, you could not change a lot line that would make your land fall below the required square footage requirement or remove the minimum amount of square footage for a legal lot.
+For example, you could not change a lot line to reduce your land below the required square footage requirement or remove the minimum amount of square footage for a legal lot.

 If you remain conforming to zoning laws, a property line change is possible.